ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 the dataset and outputs a separate dataset containing the imputed target variable and other information necessary to use the imputed variable.

+## Assumptions

+This method assumes that the auxiliary variable is a good predictor of the target variable.
+This method also assumes that the contributor's target variable value in the predictive period is a good predictor of the target variable in the target period.
+This same assumption is also made for matched pairs' target variable values.

 ## Method Input and Output

 All field names in this document are not definitive; the actual field names